RenqiChen/Social_Science/README.md

 - Past paper database is put in the `Papers/papers.tar.gz`, the corresponding embedding database is put in the `Embeddings/faiss_index.index`.
 - Contemporary paper database is put in the `Papers/papers_future.tar.gz`, the corresponding embedding database is put in the `Embeddings/faiss_index_future.index`.
+- Author knowledge bank is put in the `Authors/books.tar`.
+- Adjacency matrix is put in the `adjacency.txt`.

 Then, update the training command: